Virtual Channels

 ConstantFractionDiscriminator

-Detects rising and falling edges of an input pulse and returns the average time.
+Detects rising and falling edges of an input signal and returns the average time.

 DelayedChannel